DATA PROTECTION POLICY

 STATEMENT OF INTENT

 BCEGI recognises the importance of minimising the impact of its activities on the environment and is committed to eliminating incidents of pollution whilst continually reducing the environmental footprint associated with delivering its business operations.
-As part of this duty BCEGI will operate its business in compliance with its obligations under all applicable environmental Regulations and – where appropriate – relevant best practice standards and industry codes.
+As part of this duty BCEGI will operate its business in compliance with its obligations under all applicable environmental Regulations and where appropriate, will implement relevant best practice standards and industry codes of practice relevant to its operations.

 In support of this commitment BCEGI will routinely evaluate its environmental aspects and impacts in order to reduce the waste it produces and energy it consumes, whilst protecting the natural environment at its project and office locations and promoting the use of sustainable materials and technologies throughout its supply chain.
 This includes providing instruction and training to its people to enable work to be carried out sustainably, and without adverse impacts on the environment.